-- A. The Letter of James is very unique viewed from a literary standpoint: - 1.
-Structure: The book is difficult to outline in that it consists of several pithy sayings.
+- A. The Letter of James is unique when viewed from a literary standpoint: - 1.
+Structure: The book is challenging to outline because it contains several pithy sayings.
 For this reason, it has been called "The Proverbs of the New Testament."
 A typical critical view says, "Even though there may be many good sayings in it, it is unorganized and Jewish, and therefore not an apostolic writing" (Kümmel, 285).